brsavii/physical-store-system/README.md

-# physical-store-system
+# A web system for managing physical stores
-A web system for managing physical stores
+Welcome to the Physical Store Management System project developed for study purposes.